 |Platform 4: Alighting only|

-Service A to Choa Chu Kang via BP2 South View and BP13 Senja (Weekday Peak Hours) (→)
+Service A towards BP1NS4 Choa Chu Kang via BP2 South View and BP13 Senja (Weekday Peak Hours) (→)

-Service B to Choa Chu Kang via Petir and South View (→)
+Service B towards BP1NS4 Choa Chu Kang via BP2 South View and BP7 Petir (→)

 |Platform 3: Alighting only|

 The Bukit Panjang LRT station is overground with one island platform for passenger boarding, and two side platforms for passenger alighting.
-Fixed, half-height barriers along the platform edge are installed for passenger safety, especially during peak hours when the small platform gets crowded.
+Fixed platform half-height barriers (without platform doors) along the platform edge are installed for passenger safety, especially during peak hours when Ceiling fans installed at the platform keep passengers cool.

-Services A and B operate out of Choa Chu Kang station and are staggered one after the other.
-Both services run till Bukit Panjang, thereafter Service A plies the clockwise route (via Senja), while Service B plies the counter-clockwise route (via Petir), before returning to Bukit Panjang and back to Choa Chu Kang.
+Services A and B operate out of Choa Chu Kang station.
+Both services run till BP6 Bukit Panjang, thereafter Service A plies the clockwise route (via BP13 Senja), while Service B plies the counter-clockwise route (via BP7 Petir), before returning to Bukit Panjang and back to Choa Chu Kang.